Mary Pickford filmography

 Pickford was born Gladys Louise Smith in Toronto and began acting on stage in 1900.
 She started her film career in the United States in 1909.
 Initially with the Biograph film company, she moved to the Independent Motion Picture Company (IMP) in 1911, then briefly to the Majestic Film Company later that same year, followed by a return to Biograph in 1912.
-After appearing in over 150 short films during her years with these studios she began working in features with Zukor's Famous Players Film Company, a studio which eventually became part of Paramount Pictures.
-By 1916 Pickford's popularity had climbed to the point that she was awarded a contract that made her a partner with Zukor and allowed her to produce her own films.
-In 1919 Pickford teamed with D.W.
+After appearing in over 150 short films during her years with these studios, she began working in features with Zukor's Famous Players Film Company, a studio which eventually became part of Paramount Pictures.
+By 1916, Pickford's popularity had climbed to the point that she was awarded a contract that made her a partner with Zukor and allowed her to produce her own films.
+In 1919, Pickford teamed with D.W.
 Griffith, Charlie Chaplin, and Douglas Fairbanks to create United Artists, an organization designed to distribute their own films.
-Following the release of Secrets (1933) Pickford retired from acting in motion pictures.
+Following the release of Secrets (1933, Pickford retired from acting in motion pictures.
 However, she remained active as a producer for several years afterwards.
 She sold her stock in United Artists in 1956.

 Pickford won two Academy Awards in her lifetime.
 The first was in 1929 when she won the award for Best Actress for her performance in Coquette.
 The second was in 1975 when she was presented with an Honorary Academy Award "in recognition of her unique contributions to the film industry and the development of film as an artistic medium".
-As of 2009 two of Pickford's films have been added to the National Film Registry: Tess of the Storm Country (1914) and The Poor Little Rich Girl (1917).
-For her work in motion pictures Pickford received a star on the Hollywood Walk of Fame located at 6280 Hollywood Boulevard.
+As of 2026 three of Pickford's films have been added to the National Film Registry: Tess of the Storm Country (1914), The Poor Little Rich Girl (1917), and Sparrows (1926).

+For her work in motion pictures, Pickford received a star on the Hollywood Walk of Fame located at 6280 Hollywood Boulevard.

 Unless otherwise referenced, the information presented here is derived from the web site of the American Film Institute, the filmography prepared by Library of Congress historian Christel Schmidt, and the books Mary Pickford Rediscovered by Kevin Brownlow, Mary Pickford: From Here to Hollywood by Scott Eyman, and Pickford: The Woman Who Made Hollywood by Eileen Whitfield.

 "The best known woman who has ever lived, the woman who was known to more people and loved by more people than any other woman that has been in all history."